cs544-wisc/s23/p3/README.md

 the rest of your work.
 You can run `!CMD` inside a cell to run `CMD` as a shell command.
 Use this approach to show both your shell and Python work for this project.

+Note that each line under the `volumes` section in `docker-compose.yml` takes the form of `<path on host>:<path in container>`.
+This tells the container to directly map certain files / folders from the host machine to inside the container so that when you change its content from inside the container, the changes will show up in the path on the host machine.
+This is how you ensure that `p3.ipynb` does not get lost even if you removes the container running Jupyter.

 Use a shell command in your notebook to download https://pages.cs.wisc.edu/~harter/cs639/data/hdma-wi-2021.csv.
 Next,